alyalgendy/Solder/README.md

 - Easily observe the counter state through the LED indicators.
 - Optimized for a small, easy-to-assemble printed circuit board.
 - Ideal for learning and demonstrating binary counting and digital electronics basics.
-- Uses standard logic ICs and LEDs for efficient operation.
+- Uses standard logic Transistors and LEDs for efficient operation.

 ## BOM
 - 2  Battery holder